-Good evening, fellas!
-It’s midweek again.
-How was your day?
-I have been listening to Adele’s Hello for the last week.
-Do you like the song too?
+Do you know Adele’s Hello?
+Do you like the song?
 Quick fact about the song: “Hello” becomes the first song ever to break the 1 million download on the Billboard charts.

 Adele’s Hello is obviously not the first song using “Hello” as the title.
 There were other popular songs.
 Lionel Richie’s “Hello”, released in 1984, is definitely one of the most memorable ones.
 The Beatles released “Hello, Goodbye” in 1967 and was commercially successful around the world.

 - #BusEng: Telephone language

 - #EngClass: Expressing possibility